List of Porridge characters: Lennie Godber

 Leonard Arthur "Lennie" Godber was played by Richard Beckinsale.
 Godber is from Birmingham, supports Aston Villa, has an O Level in geography, and studies for a history O Level while in prison.
 Before he was arrested he shared a flat with his girlfriend Denise in nearby Smethwick.
 In an effort to help her furnish her new apartment, Godber broke into a neighbour's flat.
 He was caught, and it was for this that he was sentenced to two years' imprisonment.
 Denise later broke up with Godber through a Dear John letter.

 Godber often came into conflict with the ever suspicious Mr Mackay, who appeared to find it very hard to believe that Lennie was not up to something.
 Even when he was, MacKay found it very hard to pin anything on him, thanks to Godber's penchant for dramatics, and, occasionally, to the cover-up efforts of Fletch and the sympathetic Mr Barrowclough.
 Godber works in the prison kitchen where he has ample opportunities to steal valuable commodities, such as butter and pineapple chunks, which Fletcher is fond of.
-Godber also briefly took up a career as a boxer in the prison, although this was short-lived when he became involved in match fixing.
+Godber also briefly took up a career as a boxer in the prison, although this was short-lived when he became involved in a match fixing feud between Harry Grout and Billy Moffat.

 Despite his run-ins with Mr Mackay, there were occasions where Mr Mackay was shown to be supportive of Godber due to his willingness to take part in physical activity and education, unlike Fletcher.

 Godber appears in all but four episodes of Porridge.
 He is absent from the pilot ("Prisoner and Escort"), series 1 episodes "Ways and Means" and "Men Without Women", and series 2's "No Peace for the Wicked".
 In the sequel Going Straight, Godber is engaged to Fletcher's daughter Ingrid, having met her whilst she was on a prison visit.
 In the final episode, they get married.
 In the 2003 mockumentary Life Beyond the Box: Norman Stanley Fletcher, they are still married, and have a son.
 Richard Beckinsale died in 1979, so Godber's absence from the mockumentary is explained by a phone call to his wife saying he was stuck in traffic.